chef-boneyard/chef-web-docs-2016/includes_ctl_chef_server/includes_ctl_chef_server_list_client_keys_syntax.rst

 .. code-block:: bash

-   $ chef-server-ctl list-client-keys ORG_NAME CLIENT_NAME [--hide-public-keys]
+   $ chef-server-ctl list-client-keys ORG_NAME CLIENT_NAME [--verbose]

-.. warning:: The parameters for this subcommand must be in the order specified above.
+.. warning::  All options for this subcommand must follow all arguments.